 How much is enough?

 Have you ever wondered what your retirement will look like?
-What will you do with all that spare time?
-Do you have any plans or things you’ve always wanted to do?
 How much money might you need to fund your lifestyle?

 What will your retirement look like?